depeche-io/oh-my-kubernetes/posts/day3.md

 Then business hours hit.
 Traffic spikes.
 🚨 Autoscaler kicks in... but you wait.
+Oh My Kubernetes, what can I do to make it faster?

 ## Why?
 Because Kubernetes has to spin up a new node.